 PALI 101 | Elementary Pali I (May 5 - July 28, 2023)

-Two 90-minute live lessons will be held per week on Zoom.
+ONE 2-hour live session will be held per week on Zoom.

-Live sessions will address all student questions, go over exercises and readings together, as well as personalize the learning experience with your Pali teacher.
+Live sessions will address all student questions, go over exercises and readings together, as well as personalize the learning experience with your instructor.

 Weekly written homework, quizzes to test yourself, as well as a mid-term and a final.